 The statute and regulations require that a TMDL be established with consideration of seasonal variations.
-The method chosen for including seasonal variations in the TMDL must be described $(CWA \ \S \ 303(d)(1)(C), \ 40 \ C.F.R. \ \S \ 130.7(c)(1)$ ).
+The method chosen for including seasonal variations in the TMDL must be described $(CWA \S 303(d)(1)(C), 40 C.F.R. \S 130.7(c)(1))$.

-Threecornered Pond TMDL considered seasonal variations because the allowable annual load was developed to be protective of the most sensitive time of year - during the summer, when conditions most favor the growth of algae and aquatic macrophytes (page 32 TMDL report).
-The TMDL is protective of all seasons, given Threecornered Pond's average hydraulic retention time of 3.24 flushes per year, and the fact that BMPs implemented (implemented and proposed) have been designed to address TP loading during all seasons.
+Annabessacook Lake TMDL considered seasonal variations because the allowable annual load was developed to be protective of the most sensitive time of year - during the summer, when conditions most favor the growth of algae and aquatic macrophytes (see page 36 TMDL report).
+The TMDL is protective of all seasons, given lake's flushing rate of 3.7 flushes/year, and the fact that BMPs implemented (implemented and proposed) have been designed to address TP loading during all seasons.

-Assessment: EPA New England concludes that seasonal variation has been adequately accounted for in the TMDL because the TMDL was developed to be protective of the most environmentally sensitive period, the summer season In addition, phosphorus controls are expected to be in place through the year so that these controls will reduce pollution whenever sources are active.
+Assessment: EPA New England concludes that seasonal variation has been adequately accounted for in the TMDL because the TMDL was developed to be protective of the most environmentally sensitive period, the summer season.
+In addition, phosphorus controls are expected to be in place through the year so that these controls will reduce pollution whenever sources are active.